So many books, so little time. ~Frank Zappa

 Rusland voor Gevorderden, by Jelle Brandt Corstius

-All this should provide me some basic insights in the history, politics, and culture of Russia, although I am well aware that a handful of books and traveling in such a vast country for merely a year will only allow me to scrape the surface.
+All this should provide me some insights into the history, politics, and culture of Russia, although I am well aware that a handful of books and traveling in such a vast country for merely a year will only allow me to scrape the surface.
 But it’s a beginning.
 Next, I’d like to find a couple of good movies about Russia.

 What book (or movie) on Russia do you think we should add to our list?
 Please share in the comment section below.
 Thanks!